Pro Bono Volunteer Opportunities in the Tenth Judicial Circuit

 Many opportunities exist for volunteers to assist Prairie State clients through direct representation, counsel and advice, document preparation, and clinic settings.
-Due to limited resources, Prairie State cannot assist everyone who is eligible for their services, and must rely on volunteer attorneys to help many of their clients who are in need of legal assistance.
+Due to limited resources, Prairie State attorneys cannot assist everyone who is eligible for their services, so they rely on volunteer attorneys to help many of their clients who are in need of legal assistance.